 ISLP's work in this area is focused on the delivery of top quality services to assist governments and NGOs with significant transactions and other direct legal services to achieve important economic development and social justice goals.
 These efforts are targeted in countries where ISLP believes it can make a difference and with governments that show a desire for and dedication to reform.

 A major ISLP program involves capacity building in the natural resource sector.
-This work started in Liberia in 2006, and by 2012 also included Guinea, Malawi, Mozambique, Sierra Leone and Tanzania.
+This work started in Liberia in 2006, and by 2014 includes Guinea, Malawi, Mozambique, Sierra Leone and Tanzania.
 Volunteers provide the governments of these impoverished nations urgently needed technical assistance, targeted training, support in drafting laws, regulations and policy and direct assistance in the negotiation of major natural resource agreements.
 Joseph Bell, a senior partner at Hogan Lovells, is ISLP's Volunteer Program Advisor for the Extractive Industries.

-Other significant recent programs include the 9th year of ISLP's business law training program for African lawyers, implemented this summer in Botswana, Zambia and Zimbabwe, trade negotiation training for the Ministry of Commerce, Trade and Industry in Zambia, support for a Haitian microfinance organization, and legal support for Liberia's accession to the World Trade Organization.
+Other significant recent programs include the 10th year of ISLP's business law training program for African lawyers, implemented last summer in Botswana, Zambia and Zimbabwe, trade negotiation training for the Ministry of Commerce, Trade and Industry in Zambia, legal support for Liberia's accession to the World Trade Organization, and new projects to advance Alternative Dispute Resolution.

 ISLP trainers help meet capacity challenges in Tanzania